easegress-io/easegress/doc/cookbook/chatgpt-bot.md

 # Build A Telegram ChatGPT Bot With Easegress

-Before reading this article, please read the [Multiple API Orchestration](./translation-bot.md) article to ensure understanding of Easegress API orchestration and Telegram robot.
+Before reading this article, please read the [Multiple API Orchestration](./translation-bot.md) article to ensure an understanding of Easegress API orchestration and Telegram bot.

-In this article, we will introduce how to build a Telegram ChatGPT robot with Easegress.
-This robot can generate a response based on the user's input.
+In this article, we will introduce how to build a Telegram ChatGPT bot with Easegress.
+This bot can generate a response based on the user's input.

 ## 1. Prerequisites

-Since the bot needs to receive Telegram message notifications and call third-party APIs, we must prepare the following in advance:
+Since the bot needs to receive Telegram message notifications and call ChatGPT APIs, we must prepare the following in advance:

 * Install the latest version of Easegress according to [this document](https://github.com/megaease/easegress#setting-up-easegress) and make sure that external applications can access the Easegress instance on at least one of ports 80, 88, 443, or 8443.
-* Create a Telegram bot by following [this document](https://core.telegram.org/bots#3-how-do-i-create-a-bot), set its name (EaseTranslateBot is used in this article), write down its token, and [set up a Webhook](https://core.telegram.org/bots/api#setwebhook) that points to the Easegress instance installed in the previous step.
+* Create a Telegram bot by following [this document](https://core.telegram.org/bots#3-how-do-i-create-a-bot), set its name (EaseChatGPTBot is used in this article), write down its token, and [set up a Webhook](https://core.telegram.org/bots/api#setwebhook) that points to the Easegress instance installed in the previous step.
 Our bot will receive notifications of new messages through this Webhook.
 * Create a [OpenAI](https://openai.com/blog/openai-api/) account and write down its API key.

 ## 2. How it works